Skip to main content

 Analysing Top Data Sources Over Time

-πŸ“ˆ Chart Example: In the example above, you can see that Reddit is the primary platform for the conversation.
+πŸ“ˆ Chart Example: In the example above, you can see that Reddit is the primary platform for the topic.
 This suggests that, over the selected time period, Reddit is a key platform for discussing and sharing information, significantly impacting the overall conversation.

 πŸ’‘Top Tip: Use the Top Data Sources chart to gain additional insights into the data sources within the conversation, including identifying which data sources have the highest reach, impressions, visibility, and AVE.